Playpowerment

 Left to itself, the natural use of raw sex appeal is not to win love and lifelong commitment from a princely paramour, domesticated, civilized, and made whole by the sacrament of matrimony: the natural use is that a strong man will use the woman to whom sex appeal lures him, and the moment the infatuation of the lure is lessened, he will seek his next sexual conquest, and his next.
 The Playboy bunny is an icon of frivolity and impermanence.
 The bunny-girl is temporary.

 Picture your young wife in the kitchen, awake at dawn, packing a lunch for junior and Sally as she trots the moppets off to school.
-Now picture her going through the same routine in a bunny custom, cotton tail, fishnets and nosebleed heels, with Sally saying, ‘Mummy, I want to grow up to be just like you!” — Something not right in that picture, is there?
+Now picture her going through the same routine in a bunny costume, cotton tail, fishnets and nosebleed heels, with Sally saying, ‘Mummy, I want to grow up to be just like you!” — Something not right in that picture, is there?
 Sally trying on her mommy’s wedding dress is kind of cute.
 Sally trying on her mommy’s bunny suit is kind of creepy.
 But why is that?
 Because wives are serious and playmates are for playtime only.

 The power of sex appeal rests on the power to attract powerful men, and to bind them to your love by invisible bonds.
 The civilization that the feminists are busily attempting to overthrow, Christian civilization, rests on monogamous marriage.
 Marriage rests on the consent and the fidelity of man and wife.
 By the traditional laws of Christendom, divorce is unacceptable, even impossible.
 One the man is bound, he is bound.
 If you lure a true Christian gentleman into wedlock with your feminine charms, my dear ladies, he is truly bound, and unto death.